 Second Thursday of the month

 This group is open to anyone who has heart failure and their caregivers.
-According to support group founder Lynn Toth, DNP, MSN, RN, NP-C, cardiovascular medical specialist at Beebe Healthcare, many people find support groups to be useful when coping with the emotional aspects of their condition.
+According to the support group founder, cardiovascular medical specialist at Beebe Healthcare, many people find support groups to be useful when coping with the emotional aspects of their condition.
 The support group meets the second Thursday of each month at 10 a.m. in the Cardiovascular Conference Room at Beebe’s main campus in downtown Lewes.
-For more information on the group, contact Lynn Toth at (302) 542-6334.
+For more information on the group, contact Katelyn Steele, RN, BSN, at 302-645-3100 x5592

 Mended Hearts Support Group